 - Tap the gear icon on Galaxy S20 quick settings.

 - Use voice commands.

-In Galaxy S20 Display settings page, as shown above, tap Navigation bar to customize the Galaxy S20 navigation bar.
+In the Galaxy S20 Display settings page, as shown above, tap the Navigation bar to customize the Galaxy S20 navigation bar.

 In the navigation bar settings page, as shown below, you first need to set the navigation type to Navigation buttons.